vlsi/MPS/README.md

 1. Clone MPS
 2. Open the project in [IntelliJ IDEA](http://www.jetbrains.com/idea) (either Community or Ultimate Edition)
+3. Attach JDK 6 to the project
-3. Rebuild the project from the _Build_ menu (will take quite a while the first time)
+4. Rebuild the project from the _Build_ menu (will take quite a while the first time)
-4. Run the _MPSLauncher_ run configuration in the _Run_ menu
+5. Run the _MPSLauncher_ run configuration in the _Run_ menu
-5. Once MPS starts, open the _MPS_ project (point MPS to the root folder of what you've cloned)
+6. Once MPS starts, open the _MPS_ project (point MPS to the root folder of what you've cloned)

 Download
 --------